toRatnesh/Learning/CPP/01_Variable.rst

 	:widths: 15,50
 	:header-rows: 1

-	* - SCOPE
+	* - Scope
-	  - MEANING
+	  - Meaning
 	* - File Scope (Global Scope)
 	  - | Scope of a Identifier starts at the beginning of the file and ends at the end of the file.
 It refers to only those Identifiers that are declared outside of all functions.
 The Identifiers of File scope are visible all over the file Identifiers having file scope are global.
 	    | Note: To restrict access to the current file only, global variables can be marked as static.